Kalsyc/CS3223EZA/README.md

 In order to generate new data from the `.det` files, run `java RandomDB <tablename> <no. of records>` and then `java ConvertTxtToTbl <tablename>` right after.

 Currently, the default tables in `experiment` have about 10,000 records each.

+## Implementation Details
+### External Merge Sort

+The external sorting algorithm implemented in the query engine is the k-way merge sort algorithm learnt in lecture where sorted runs are generated.

+## Our Experimental Results